 That said, if you do decide that Diablo III Ultimate Evil Edition has enough to make it worth the double dip, you can bring your old character along for the ride.
 And not just on the same system; you can also carry them over from Xbox 360 to Xbox One and PS3 to PS4, or even from Xbox 360 to PlayStation 4 or PlayStation 3 to Xbox One.

-In the end, the Diablo III Ultimate Evil Edition is decidedly worth it if you like this kind of game and you either missed the original version of Diablo III or if you really want the “Reaper Of Souls” expansion and the other improvements and don’t mind buying the same game twice.
+the Diablo III Ultimate Evil Edition is decidedly worth it if you like this kind of game and you either missed the original version of Diablo III or if you really want the “Reaper Of Souls” expansion and the other improvements and don’t mind buying the same game twice.
 Because even without the new bells and whistles, without the expanded story, without the new sharing and co-op stuff, Diablo III is, and always will be, a great fantasy action-RPG.
 No matter what else they do to it.